-Borrowings may be employed at the level of the Group and/or at the level of any investee entity (including any SPV that may be established by the Group in connection with incurring borrowings against any of its assets).
-The Group may borrow (through bank or other facilities on an unsecured or secured basis), whether directly or indirectly through a subsidiary or an SPV, up to a maximum of 100 per cent of Net Asset Value in aggregate (calculated at the time of draw down under any facility that the Group has entered into).
+Borrowings may be employed at the level of the Group and at the level of any investee entity.
+Further, the Group may seek to securitise all or parts of its Credit Assets and may establish one or more SPVs in connection with any such securitisation.

+The Group may borrow, whether directly or indirectly through a subsidiary or an SPV, up to a maximum of 100 per cent of Net Asset Value in aggregate.
+The limit is calculated at the time of draw down under any facility that the Group has entered into.
 The maximum borrowing limit includes investments made by the Group on a subordinated basis.
-The Group targets borrowings in the range of 50 per cent to 75 per cent of Net Asset Value.
+The Group targets net borrowings in the range of 50 per cent to 75 per cent of Net Asset Value.